2001 Audi RS4 (B5) review: Retro Road Test

 Audi RS4 RRT

 Drive it with gusto and the RS4 drinks fuel like a race car.
 I did an MPG Marathon event in one many years ago and, after two days of bumbling, I achieved 27mpg.
-Reunited with it today, I saw half that.
+Reunited with it for the Retro Road Test, I saw half that.

 The RS4 also suffered the unusual issue of bent wheels when new – it seems the alloy wasn’t stiff enough to shake off the immense forces its powertrain could generate.
 This shouldn’t be an issue now, but it’s worth a check.